-Whilst some issues can be informally resolved, you can make a formal complaint if you are dissatisfied with any aspect of the local authority service or you want to challenge a decision they have made.
+Whilst some issues can be informally resolved, you can make a formal complaint if you are dissatisfied with any aspect of the local authority service, or you want to challenge a decision they have made.

-For example, you may believe your personal budget has been set or reduced in such a way that your eligible needs are not met, or the local authority has not offered you a direct payment when it has a duty to do so.
+For example, you may believe your personal budget has been set or reduced in such a way that your eligible needs are not met, or the local authority has refused to provide you with a direct payment without good cause.